wrex/rexs.tips/content/guitar/tests/learn-neck/along-e.md

 {{< /alert >}}

 First you will find the note B, then the note E, and so on, finishing with the note F.

+It's okay to play *rubato* (out of time, without a metronome) for your first several attempts at this exercise, but start using a metronome as soon as possible, starting with whole notes (four clicks per note) then moving to half notes and perhaps even quarter notes (a new note every click).

 ### Pass criteria